justisr/AutoEconomyREADME/README.md

 Player and console command actions are available in all GUI inventory configurations, however, some configurations may offer additional actions.
 These will be documented in their respective files.
 Any unrecognized actions will be ignored.

-To create multiple lore lines, use `\n` to represent a new text line.
+To create multiple lore lines, use `\n` to indicate a new text line.

 ## PlaceholderAPI ##